-At the beginning of his journey, a rookie trader will quickly discover that a rich pallet of tools are available to him in Forex trading.
+At the beginning of his journey, a rookie trader will quickly discover that a rich pallet of tools are available in Forex trading.
 There is plenty of room for creativity.
 Sometimes, a trader will borrow a strategy in the form of pre-determined techniques and styles and adjust it to his liking.

-Most of the time, traders start from scratch and gradually create their own mix of charting techniques, technical indicators, fundamental indicators and trading styles.
+Most of the time, traders start from scratch and gradually create their own mix of charting techniques, technical indicators, fundamental indicators, and trading styles.
 They will then continuously mould the strategy as they progress, perhaps adding new tricks or getting rid of what is considered to be obsolete.

 A strategy changes with the trader, the trader changes with the market and the markets change with time.

 In this article we will discuss the two broad groups of trading tools that more or less classify all trading indicators available.
 Hopefully, you will develop an understanding of what is available to you, how tools from various groups complement each other, and what the most profitable Forex system could look like for you.